Quazatron: History

 Quazatron was a Spectrum version of Paradroid, which was written by Graftgold partner Andrew Braybrook in 1985.
 Although a direct conversion was considered, it was felt that the Spectrum could not handle screen-scrolling as smoothly as the Commodore 64.
 However, Steve Turner had been working on an isometric landscape engine for the Spectrum called Ziggurat and decided to use this with the Paradroid game mechanics, control system and patrol paths.

 This new isometric perspective (drawing visual comparisons with Marble Madness) also provided an additional gameplay aspect – opposing droids could be pushed off edges in order to damage them.

 Reception

 Your Sinclair reviewed the game in issue 6, awarding 9 out of 10, with reviewer Phil South highlighting the original scenario and combination of strategy and action.
 CRASH was similarly impressed, awarding 94% in issue 29 and highlighting the graphics, sound effects, playability and addictiveness.
 Sinclair User awarded the game a 'Sinclair User Classic' award in their May 1986 issue.
 In their issue 51 retrospective, CRASH concluded that Quazatron was a successful fusion of arcade action and strategy, superior to the original Paradroid.

-One common criticism was with the game's "slow and jerky" screen scrolling, despite Hewson claiming that problem would be fixed by the game's release.
+One common criticism was with the game's scrolling, despite Hewson claiming that problem would be fixed by the game's release.

-The ZX Spectrum version was voted number 19 in the Your Sinclair Readers' Top 100 Games of All Time.
+The ZX Spectrum version was voted 19th in the Your Sinclair Readers' Top 100 Games of All Time.